-This interactive educational strategy and models were field tested, confirmed and applied in one recent international cooperation experience between USA and Spain, in Peruvian and Bolivian educational and cultural institutions in the cities of Cusco.
-Puno.
-La Paz and Oruro, with the participation of approximately 200 students during the summers of 2010 and 2011.
-As Arcila & Said (2011) underlined "According to the results. a good part of digital media in Latin America are incorporaNew media integrate the qualities of interactivity and multimedia within the digital interfaces.
-The hypermedia interface is changing the human communication system due to its interactive ability as well as the multisensory qualities of the hypermedia.
-Each hypermedia element that forms part of the interface is located exactly between the information flow generated by several communicative actors, the original author of the interactive media product and its users, players, students or receptors.

-ting web 2.0 tools, but there still exist notable quality differences in the ranking proposed between the best rated media (Colombia and Mexico) and the worst rated (Chile and Bolivia)".
+This interactive educational strategy and models were field tested, confirmed and applied in one recent international cooperation experience between USA and Spain, in Peruvian and Bolivian educational and cultural institutions in the cities of Cusco, Puno, La Paz and Oruro, with the participation of approximately 200 students during the summers of 2010 and 2011.
+As Arcila & Said (2011) underlined "According to the results, a good part of digital media in Latin America are incorporating web 2.0 tools, but there still exist notable quality differences in the ranking proposed between the best rated media (Colombia and Mexico) and the worst rated (Chile and Bolivia)".
 The cooperative goal was to introduce and educate Peruvian and Bolivian artists and students in audiovisual and multimedia communications, using hypermedia interfaces and software for digital video editing.
 This way they were able to develop videos for the Internet while audovisually promoting and conserving their Quechua, Aymara and contemporary Andean cultures.

 To obtain that goal, several video editing interfaces such as Final Cut, Adobe Premiere and Sony Vegas were offered to the students, and installed on their own computer stations or on those brought by the cooperating organizations.
-These software programs were the most current versions and were compatible with PC or Mac systems, so every student could find a familiar way to interact and learn through dia interfaces.
+These software programs were the most current versions and were compatible with PC or Mac systems, so every student could find a familiar way to interact and learn through the process.
+Moreover, we brought the most updated and/or expressive versions, so the students could have hypermedia interfaces to materialize the representations and contents they wanted through easy immersive interactions.
+The classes were also designed to be interactive, so after a brief and synthesized explanation about writing a script, organizing technical equipment for recording, or about capturing and editing the recorded images, the students could interact with the equipment and the software interfaces.
+Finally, they were able to apply the lessons, expressing and materializing their representations right away by using the hypermedia interfaces.
 That way they also helped implement the teaching techniques during the experience, since they were very interactive with the lessons, the tools and the contents they were using.
 The results were surprising: 10 videos, 10 minutes each, were produced in a week, made by groups of three to seven members, in a class of 60-70 students per city.
 There were a total of 45 videos, and the experience also allowed the implementation of the model of analysis of effective hypermedia interfaces, presented here in the following epigraph 3.3.